azimuth-cloud/zenith/README.md

 ## Deploying a Zenith server

-The currently supported deployment mechanism for Zenith is to use [Helm](https://helm.sh/) to deploy to a Kubernetes cluster.
+The only supported deployment mechanism for Zenith is to use [Helm](https://helm.sh/) to deploy to a Kubernetes cluster.
 This documentation assumes that you already have a Kubernetes cluster available for your Zenith deployment that has the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) installed.